 Before we begin sharing poems and learning about poets themselves, let’s discuss how poetry should be read.
 Poetry requires a considerable amount of concentration and analysis.
 However, with practice, it’ll come easier, and the reward will be great!
 Without knowing how to properly read a poem, readers can miss the layers of information, depth of meaning, and stirring emotions that are often packed into just a few lines.
 This website is a fantastic resource for learning how to read a poem; undeniably an essential foundation for a unit study on poetry!

-Styles of Poetry
+Types of Poems and Styles of Poetry

 A haiku is derived from Japanese roots with three non-rhyming lines.
 The haiku starts with a five-syllable line, followed by a seven-syllable, and ends with another five-syllable.
 While they most commonly discuss nature, haikus can be written about any subject and are very common for poetry on life.